Christopher Luxon: Health sector

-There have also been multiple high-profile resignations, including the Director-General of Health, the Chief Executive of Health NZ, and the Director of Public Health.
-Luxon claimed these were independent decisions, while critics linked them to ongoing sector pressures and unmet targets, especially around emergency department (ED) wait times.
-On 19 January 2025, Luxon announced that Simeon Brown would be appointed as the next Minister of Health, taking over from Shane Reti.
+In response, the government replaced the board of Health NZ with a commissioner to improve performance and accountability.
+This was followed by multiple high-profile resignations, including the Director-General of Health, the Chief Executive of Health NZ, and the Director of Public Health.
+In January 2025, Luxon announced that Simeon Brown would replace Shane Reti as Minister of Health.